syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 {% endtabs %}

-The `DataFormAutoCompleteEditor` provides display the filtered suggestions.

-The `AutoCompleteMode` property is used to choose the suggestion display mode in the `DataFormAutoCompleteItem` class.

 #### AutoComplete editor suggestion options

-The phenomenon of string comparison for filtering suggestions can be changed using the `"StartsWith"` and `"Contains"` property.
-The default filtering strategy is “StartsWith”, and it is case insensitive.
-The available filtering modes are,
+The string comparison for filtering suggestions can be changed using the `TextSearchMode`  property of `DataFormAutoCompleteItem`.
+The default text search strategy is “StartsWith”, and it is case insensitive.
+The available text search modes are,

 * StartsWith